weikiat97/CS2102_2021_S1_Team40/README.md

 1. `cd public` from project root.
 This is the folder containing the React app.
 2. Refer to the readme inside for instructions.

+Note: We use different package managers: npm for back-end and yarn for front-end.
+Don't do `npm install` for front-end!
+Similarly, don't do `yarn` for back-end!

 ## ER Diagram

 ![ER Diagram](ER-Diagram.jpg)